- About BJSS

 A fallout of Account Aggregation has been the rise of various budgeting tools.
-Varying in complexity, they break down spend data – from high level daily expenditure, to very granular information such as how much you spend on your daily coffee each month.
+Varying in complexity, they break down spend data - from high-level daily expenditure to very granular information such as how much you spend on your daily coffee each month.

-Whilst its potentially eye opening (or terrifying, even!) to see that the £200 you spent on Starbucks last month equates to almost £2,500 a year, or sliced another way – a luxury holiday in the sun, these are passive tools limited to what has occurred in the past.
+Whilst its potentially eye-opening (or terrifying, even!) to see that the £200 you spent on Starbucks last month equates to almost £2,500 a year, or sliced another way - a luxury holiday in the sun, these are passive tools limited to what has occurred in the past.
 Some, more sophisticated, tools can predict future outcomes based on past behaviour – but even this is lacklustre.

 So, how could Open Banking take this to another level?
 In my view products and services must leverage and deliver hyper-personalised services.
-More importantly those products and services have to provide initiatives.
-For example, what if a service proactively offered an alternative which saved me from my caffeine fix, and served me with offers and discounts to tempt me away from my £2,500 a year caffeine habit?
+More importantly, those products and services have to provide initiatives.
+For example, what if a service proactively offered an alternative that saved me from my caffeine fix, and served me with offers and discounts to tempt me away from my £2,500 a year caffeine habit?

-Another much talked about product to benefit from Open Banking is mortgages.
+Another talked about a product to benefit from Open Banking is mortgages.
 Players like M&S are already using Open Banking to automate salary verification calculations.
 While this certainly accelerates the application process, it doesn’t change the fundamental approach to buying a house.

 Many consumers are unable to qualify for a credit line because they have a limited credit history.
 Open Banking remedies this, by providing evidence of regular on-time payments for ongoing commitments such as rent, consumers can convincingly demonstrate their payment reliability.

 The next step is to analyse individual transactions across all financial accounts and providers – including interest and overdraft charges.
-This allows providers to offer value adding alternatives such as personal loans.
+This allows providers to offer value-adding alternatives such as personal loans.